sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 ## GitHub Enterprise for Scale Testing

-A GitHub enterprise instance has been deployed in the same project as `sourcegraph-scaletesting` and can be accessed at https://ghe-scaletesting.sgdev.org.
+A GitHub enterprise instance has been deployed in the same project as [`sourcegraph-scaletesting`](https://console.cloud.google.com/welcome?project=sourcegraph-scaletesting) and can be accessed at https://ghe-scaletesting.sgdev.org.
 It is initially set up to handle 10k users, with the ability to scale up and down as needed.
 Please shut down the instance if you are done with testing and is not needed anymore.

 ### Instance start up and shut down

-The instance can easily be started/shut down with the following commands:
+The instance can be started/shut down with the following commands:

 - Start up: `gcloud compute instances start ghe-scaletesting --zone=us-central1-f --project sourcegraph-scaletesting`
 - Shut down: `gcloud compute instances stop ghe-scaletesting --zone=us-central1-f --project sourcegraph-scaletesting`